-Southern Company is conducting research at multiple locations into co-firing coal with wood chips, wood pellets, sawdust, urban wood waste, peanut hulls, switchgrass and other biomass to determine the costs and impacts of the process.
+Southern Company has conducted research at multiple locations into co-firing coal with wood chips, wood pellets, sawdust, urban wood waste, peanut hulls, switchgrass and other biomass to determine the costs and impacts of the process.

-Subsidiary Alabama Power has been co-firing biomass as part of normal operations at its Plant Gadsden for nine years; this includes both wood fuels and energy grasses such as switchgrass and miscanthus.
+Subsidiary Alabama Power co-fired biomass as part of normal operations at its Plant Gadsden for nine years; this included both wood fuels and energy grasses such as switchgrass and miscanthus.

-Partnerships with Resolute Forest Products and Westervelt Renewable Energy will provide 22.5 MW of renewable energy from wood byproducts that Alabama Power will use to further diversify its mix of electricity fuel sources.
+Partnerships with Resolute Forest Products and Westervelt Renewable Energy are providing 22.5 MW of renewable generation capacity from wood byproducts that Alabama Power will use to further diversify its mix of electricity fuel sources.

-Georgia Power has partnerships with DeKalb County and Waste Management for 9.6 MW of landfill gas-to-energy projects, as well as 50 MW of biomass energy with Yellow Pine Energy Company.
+Georgia Power has partnerships with DeKalb County and Waste Management for 9.6 MW of landfill gas-to-energy projects.

-Georgia Power has also received regulatory approval for their Advanced Solar Initiative (GPASI) on Nov.
-20, 2012.
-This initiative creates the largest volunteer, solar portfolio from an investor-owned utility.
-Through GPASI, Georgia Power plans to acquire 210 megawatts (MW) of additional solar energy through long-term contracts with utility-scale and distributed generation-scale projects.
-As part of Georgia Power's 2013 Integrated Resource Plan (IRP), the Commission added another 525 MW to follow the same protocol as GPASI.
-All approved projects are expected to come on-line between now and 2016.
+Georgia Power received regulatory approval for its Advanced Solar Initiative (GPASI) on November 20, 2012.
+Through GPASI, Georgia Power has the largest voluntary solar program of any investor-owned utility in the United States.
+The program calls for 210 megawatts (MW) of solar generation capacity through long-term contracts with utility-scale and distributed generation-scale projects.
+As part of Georgia Power's 2013 Integrated Resource Plan (IRP), the Georgia Public Service Commission added another 525 MW to follow a similar protocol as GPASI.
+All approved projects are expected to come on-line by the end of 2016.

 Southern Company and Georgia Tech partnered on an extensive study of offshore wind worldwide during 2009 and 2010.
 Following this study, Southern Company and Georgia Power, submitted a joint application in April 2011 to the Department of the Interior to deploy a site-specific wind data collection configuration off the coast of Tybee Island, Georgia.